laurynrepp/LaurynRepp/Internship Experience.md

 # Internship Experience PwC:
+#### Below is a decription of the work I completed while interning at PriceWaterhouseCoopers (PwC).
+I am very grateful that PwC gave me a return offer and I will be working in their Chicago office post graduation!
+I learned so much during my intern experience and can't wait to continue learning from such a prestigious company.

 ## Data and Technology Intern within the Digital Assurance and Transparency Group
 ### - Completed risk, actions, issues, and decision log analysis
 ### - Created interview agendas to guide and organize discussions with clients